JoinColony/docs/colony/learn/why-colony.md

 # Why Colony?

-**Colony is the most powerful, practical, flexible, and easy-to-use DAO framework.**
+**First conceived by DAO OGs all the way back in 2014, Colony is the most powerful, practical, flexible, and easy-to-use DAO framework.**

 ### *Powerful*

-Everything an organization needs to operate on-chain.
-Payments, Teams, Authority, Governance, Fundraising, Revenue sharing, Arbitration, the ability to interact with any other smart contract on Ethereum, and a whole lot more.
+Colony has everything an organization needs to operate on-chain.
+Payments, teams, authority, governance, fundraising, revenue sharing, arbitration, the ability to interact with any other smart contract on Ethereum, and a whole lot more.

 ### *Practical*